 From our signature services to the finest amenities and custom-created itineraries, your happiness is our one and only priority.

 The rich and famous have been flocking to St. Tropez since the late 19th century.
 That certainly hasn’t changed and today, the beautiful peninsula is renowned for its exclusive beach clubs, luxury mega yachts and exquisite fine dining establishments.
 It is also heaven for those who love the outdoors.
-It’s easy to overindulge on creamy tarte tropézienne and local rosé wine while in St. Tropez, but then visitors can work off those extra calories by wandering the coastal path.
+It’s easy to overindulge on creamy tarte tropézienne and local rosé wine while in St. Tropez, but then you can work off those extra calories by wandering along the coastal path.
 The winding rocky route starts just outside La Ponche and curves around the peninsula, past secluded coves, hillside steps, sprawling beaches and lavish villas.
-There is always something to see and do in this stunning French Riviera town.
+The region’s famed vacation rentals push the bounds of luxury residential living, consistently topping the charts as some of the world’s very finest.
+The eternal glamor and intoxicating spirit of the French Riviera is alive in this renowned port city.

 A St. Tropez villa rental can be arranged through LVH to accommodate families, large groups and are perfect for hosting lavish events.
 Vacationers seeking luxury villa rentals in St. Tropez have the largest selection to choose from when booking their stays.